KikkoR/dncs-lab/README.md

 ![Error_Memory](images/error_memory.png)

- to solve this issue we had to increase the amount of memory allocated for *host-c* in order to make the docker work
+To solve this issue we had to increase the amount of memory allocated for *host-c* in order to make the docker work
 ```
 74  vb.memory = 512
 ```

-## ROUTERS
+## Routers
 ```
 #CONFIGURATIONS